 We are an externally managed, non-diversified closed-end investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
-We also intend to elect to be treated for U.S. federal income tax purposes, and to qualify annually thereafter, as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code").
+Upon filing our 2012 tax return on or before September 16, 2013, we intend to elect to be treated for U.S. federal income tax purposes, and to qualify annually thereafter, as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code").
 Our business is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to the Investment Advisory and Administrative Services Agreement (the "Advisory Agreement") dated May 31, 2012, between us and the Adviser.
-Also, on May 31, 2012, we and the Adviser entered into a sub-advisory agreement (the "Sub-Advisory Agreement") with Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC and a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and Main Street Capital Partners, LLC, a wholly-owned subsidiary of Main Street ("Main Street Partners"), to act as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor our investment portfolio and provide certain ongoing internal administrative services to the Adviser.
+Also, on May 31, 2012, we and the Adviser entered into a sub-advisory agreement (the "Sub-Advisory Agreement") with Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC and a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and Main Street Capital Partners, LLC, a whollyowned subsidiary of Main Street ("Main Street Partners"), to act as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor our investment portfolio and provide certain ongoing internal administrative services to the Adviser.
 Main Street is initially providing such investment sub-advisory services to the Adviser.
 However, because the fees that Main Street would receive from such arrangement could have negative consequences on Main Street's ability to meet the source-of-income requirement necessary for Main Street to maintain its RIC tax treatment, the ultimate intent is that Main Street Partners will provide such services.
-Main Street will need to obtain certain relief from the SEC before Main Street Partners is permitted to provide these services to the Adviser, which relief Main Street is currently seeking.
+Main Street will need to obtain certain relief from the Securities and Exchange Commission ("SEC") before Main Street Partners is permitted to provide these services to the Adviser, which relief Main Street is currently seeking.
 However, there can be no assurance that Main Street will obtain such relief.
-If and when such requested no-action letter relief or similar relief is granted by the Staff, Main Street Partners will act as our investment sub-adviser instead of Main Street.
+If and when such requested no-action letter relief or similar relief is granted by the Staff of the Division of Investment Management of the SEC (the "Staff"), Main Street Partners will act as our investment sub-adviser instead of Main Street.
 The term "our Sub-Adviser," as used herein, will refer to Main Street until such time that, if at all, the Staff grants the abovementioned requested no-action letter relief or similar relief; after which time, it will refer to Main Street Partners.
 We refer to the Adviser and Sub-Adviser, collectively, as the "Advisers."
 Upon the execution of the Sub-Advisory Agreement, Main Street became an affiliate of ours.